How to make a mask for pictures in the PowerPoint slide

 Note: To rotate a selected shape, do one of the following:

-- Use the rotation handle in the top of the selecting border:
+- Use the rotation handle at the top of the selecting border:

 See also this tip in French: Comment créer un masque pour les photos dans la diapositive PowerPoint.